 The Surprising Benefits for Adults of Listening to Children’s Music

-In The 9 Intense Experiences audio course, the very first area of experience I provide listeners is called "The Journey Back to Neverland."
+The 9 Intense Experiences: An Action Plan to Change Your Life Forever, the very first area of experience I provide readers is called "The Journey Back to Neverland."

-As with each of the nine experience areas, I first explain how and why delving into the specific exercises, or “actions” as I call them, that I have listeners do related to the experience will inevitably change them in both immediate and long-term positive ways.
-In the case of The Journey Back to Neverland actions, they open peoples’ minds wider to their own potential, improve their mood, increase their energy levels, and reignite those feelings of awe, wonder and boundlessness that so many adults tend to lose.
+As with each of the nine experience areas, I first explain how delving into the specific exercises that I ask readers do related to the experience will inevitably change them in both immediate and long-term ways.
+In the case of The Journey Back to Neverland exercises, they open peoples’ minds wider to their own potential, improve their mood, increase their energy levels, and reignite those feelings of awe, wonder and boundlessness that so many adults tend to lose.

-One of the nine actions I assign listeners within the first experience, The Journey Back to Neverland, is listening to children’s music for a certain period of time ... and not listening to certain other types of music.
+One of the nine exercises I suggest within the first experience, The Journey Back to Neverland, is listening to children’s music for a certain period of time ... and not listening to certain other types of music.

 So I was delighted to see a new study, led by Eduardo Alvarad at Kansas State University, related to what I teach in the audio course regarding listening to children’s music: namely, that children’s music makes people more open, accepting and empathetic.